Gun Blaze West: Main characters

 Will first encountered Viu in a bar in St. Louis, where he was working as a bouncer and promptly threw both him and Target Kevin out for causing a disturbance.
 Will lives with his little sister in a small cabin (which was later burned down by Kevin in retaliation for the earlier incident).
 Later on, after defeating Target Kevin, he joins Viu in his quest to fulfill his father's dream of finding Gun Blaze West.
 Will is unique in that he uses a lasso as his weapon of choice instead of firearms, with his two named techniques being "Wave" (flicking a 'wave' of rope at Target Kevin's eyes) and "Tendril" (which he used four ropes to grab all of Kevin's limbs and shattered them with a powerful tug).
 In his training to master his "Rope Special", Will gained incredible arm strength, allowing him to toss around his opponents like weightless ragdolls when they are collared by his lassoes.
 He carries a trick compass that points west, with a Sign to the West emblazoned upon it.
 He was described as the more intellectual of the three main characters, calculating and thinking things through where the others tend to act impulsively.
 His intellect is proven when he states that he has memorized his father's books to the point where he can remember all that he's read from them.
 It is possible that he possesses a photographic memory.
-He was reportedly based on Quentin from October Sky.